elastic/search-ui/ADVANCED.md

 For error handling, a method must throw any error with a "message" field populated for any unrecoverable error.
 This includes things like 404s, 500s, etc.

-## Performance
+# Performance

+This library is optimized to avoid full sub-tree re-rendering, and so that components only re-render when state changes that are relevant to those particular components occur.

-Note that in order to make sure that components are as fast as possible, all components within this library are "Pure Components".
+In order to accomplish this, all components within this library are "Pure Components".
 You can read more about the concept and potential pitfalls of Pure Components in the React
 [Optimizing Performance](https://reactjs.org/docs/optimizing-performance.html#avoid-reconciliation) guide.